eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 You can follow the [Curl Steps](../../docs/api/curl/UmbrellaConectorDataExchange.md)

 #### Get to know the Portal

+Involved components:

+> Portal, Centralidp, sharedidp, pgadmin4

+Some components are disabled, as they are not necessary for the exclusive use of the portal.
+If you want to perform the onboarding of a participant, it would be necessary to enable the following components:

+> BPDM, SSI-Credential-Issuer, SSI-DIM-WALLET-STUB

+To start the Portal, it is necessary to execute the [Portal Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)

 Perform first login and send out an invitation to a company to join the network (SMTP account required to be configured in custom values.yaml file).